 Child Support If you’re considering divorce or are currently going through one, it’s important to understand how child support is calculated and what your options are.
 Our Atlanta family law attorneys can help you navigate this complex legal process and ensure that you receive fair treatment.

 Father’s Rights The family law system can often be confusing and overwhelming for those who are not familiar with it.
-If you are a father looking for representation in a family law case, Bell & Washington can guide you through the process and help ensure that your rights are protected.
+If you are a father looking for representation in a family law case, our Atlanta family lawyers can guide you through the process and help ensure that your rights are protected.

 Grandparents’ Rights If you are a grandparent who is seeking legal custody or visitation rights with your grandchildren, it is important to know that you have certain rights under Georgia law.
-Our attorneys can help you understand what those rights are and how to pursue them.
+Our family lawyers in Atlanta can help you understand what those rights are and how to pursue them.

 Guardian Ad Litem There are times when it is in the best interests of the child for guardian ad litem to be appointed.
 This is an individual who represents the child’s interests in court.
 One of our specialties is handling guardian ad litem cases on behalf of parents and children.